 Thank you for being patient and accommodating the time that I brought literally everything to the beach except sand toys.
 Thanks for being cool with playing with the Dunkin Donuts cup instead of a shovel and bucket like the other kids had.
 You always are so cool to just roll with stuff.

-Thank you for healing my heart and making me a mommy again.
+Thank you for healing my heart and for making me a mommy again.
 Thank you for nursing extra long sometimes when I did a much-needed devotional as I worked to grow in motherhood with His word.
 Thank you for holding my face when I cried then because I was so fearfully in love with you, and now when I cry because I’m nervous and excited for you all at once.

 I wish I could tell you what’s coming, and yet, I know this change is going to be so amazing for all of us.
 Your life is about to change drastically.
 Just like you were so patient with me then, I vow to be patient with you now.
 I promise to still spend time with JUST you.
-I will understand when you need a little cuddles and reassurance when baby sister is here, and be fine with letting the dishes and laundry pile up.
+I will understand when you need cuddles and reassurance when baby sister is here, and be fine with letting the dishes and laundry pile up.
 I may not like it, but I’ll understand if there are nights when I don’t sleep because after she goes down, you wake up.

 Like everything else, like every first, we will figure it out together.
 I can’t wait to see your face in the delivery room, after labor, after she’s here.
 I can’t wait to give you a big hug and kiss and tell you what we always say: “I missed you!
 I love you.”